Explainer

 6. Plan ahead to reduce food waste.

-When preparing your holiday feast, plan your menu with an eye towards reducing food waste.
+When preparing your holiday feast, try to plan your menu with an eye towards reducing food waste.
 A staggering one-third of global food production is wasted annually — around 1.3 billion metric tons — with nearly 570 million metric tons of food waste tossed out in our own homes.
 We can help combat food waste by packing leftovers for guests, and exploring creative ways to repurpose remaining ingredients.
 Composting scraps also reduces your environmental impact, or keep a veggie scrap sac in the freezer to collect ends, stems and peels for nutrient-dense soup stock.

 7. Don’t forget the clean-up.